biomathematicus/OpenAI.NET/README.md

-## README.md for MAO, a Minimalistic Access to OpenAI
+## README.md for OpenAI.NET, a Minimalistic Access to OpenAI

 ### Overview
 This project intends to provide a minimalistic gateway for developers interested in a Web solution to access OpenAI.
 The example provided is in VB.NET.
 If you want another language, simply run the translation through any of the AI agents available; I was able to run it in C# and PHP with no problems.
 I unapologetically like VB.NET the most.